OREL-group/ethics-society/README.md

 # OREL Ethics & Society Team
 *A new Orthogonal Research & Education Lab - Ethics &amp; Society, focusing on AI Ethics, society-tech issues, law, programming ethics, and dovetails into fairness &amp; interpretability / explainability*

-### Current Project: NYCWiC '21 AI Ethics Presentation, and AI Now's AI Lexicon submissions
+### Current Project: NYCWiC '21 (Accepted!)
+AI Ethics Presentation, and AI Now's AI Lexicon

-In the action-item sense, the NYCWiC accepted presentation is in the works, but the Ethics Team at my lab itself has a variety of projects on this topic.
+Latest Update: NYCWiC accepted presentation is in the works, but the Ethics Team at my lab itself has a variety of projects on this topic.
 1) NYCWiC presentation, 2) Submissions to AI Now's AI Lexicon short essays call for involvement, 3) Manuscript - eventual development into much broader, refined paper.
 We are not AI Ethics Experts, but we can engage in cross-disciplinary team work in way befitting of operating within AI Ethics endeavors.

 #### AI Ethics Presentation: Call for Involvement
 [GitHub Project Board](https://github.com/orgs/OREL-group/projects/6) | [NYCWiC '21](www.nycwic.org/) | Current Project Details: AI Ethics Frameworks Short Persentation